etheaven/WindowsUpdateKiller/README.md

 All you need to do is compile the source and then launch cmd as Administrator then type `WinUpdateKiller.exe -install`

 # Uninstalling the service
-To uninstall the service you only need to type `WinUpdateKiller.exe -install` into the cmd ran as Administrator
+To uninstall the service you only need to type `WinUpdateKiller.exe -uninstall` into the cmd ran as Administrator